Slamy/Nobelia/doc/cdic_manual.md

 If you want to play music, ensure that the audio mixing circuit is correctly configured.
 Otherwise audio might be muted.
 The CDIC is usually paired with a DAC and some mixing circuitry to control volume envelope.

+## A foreword on sectors

+A CD sector is 2352 bytes in size.
+A CD-I Mode 2 sector has additional header data of 24 bytes

+	00 ff ff ff ff ff ff ff ff ff ff 00  12 Byte Sync Pattern 01 42 71 							 BCD Timecode
+    02 									 Mode (always 02)
+    01 									 File
+    04 									 Channel
+    64 									 Submode
+    05 									 Coding
+    01 04 64 05							 Repetition of the last 4 bytes

+Due to this header data, the payload is reduced to 2324 byte

 ## Resetting the CDIC